Chronic inflammatory demyelinating polyradiculoneuropathy

 Bell palsy is a mononeuropathy of the seventh cranial nerve of sudden onset causing a lower motor neuron type of facial weakness.
 Evidence suggests the main etiologic agent is a herpes simplex virus-1 infection of the nerve (01).

-Although the pathogenesis and pathophysiology of Bell palsy are unclear, studies report an association of acute facial palsy with a variety of viruses including herpes simplex virus-1, varicella-zoster virus, mononucleosis, Coxsackie, polio, and mumps (04).
+Although the pathogenesis and pathophysiology of Bell palsy are unclear, studies report an association of acute facial palsy with a variety of viruses including herpes simplex virus-1, varicella-zoster virus, mononucleosis, cytomegalovirus, adenovirus, influenza virus, Coxsackie, polio, mumps (33), HIV (24), and West Nile virus (60).
 Herpes simplex viruses may be the most likely candidates.
-Polymerase chain reaction of endoneurial or tear fluid has isolated herpes simplex virus-1 genomes in up to 86%, and varicella-zoster virus in 43% of geniculate ganglion preparations from patients with Bell palsy compared to controls, but not in muscle biopsies from the same subjects (31).
-Reactivation of herpes simplex virus-1 probably results in the initial facial weakness, and the virus becomes undetectable with recovery (01; 28).
+Polymerase chain reaction of endoneurial or tear fluid has isolated herpes simplex virus-1 genomes in up to 86%, and varicella-zoster virus in 43% of geniculate ganglion preparations from patients with Bell palsy compared to controls, but not in muscle biopsies from the same subjects (36).
+Reactivation of herpes simplex virus-1 probably results in the initial facial weakness, and the virus becomes undetectable with recovery (01; 31).
 Unlike herpes simplex virus-1, influenza vaccination, and specifically monovalent pandemic influenza vaccine, does not appear to be associated with Bell palsy.
-The incidence rate of Bell palsy in a primary health care database, THIN, in the United Kingdom was 38.7 per 100,000 person years.
+The incidence rate of Bell palsy in a primary health care database, THIN, in the United Kingdom was 38.7 per 100,000 person-years.
 Both acute respiratory infection consultations and pregnancy were found to be confounders.
-When adjusted for seasonality, acute respiratory infection consultations, and pregnancies, the relative incidence during the 42 days after vaccination with an influenza vaccine was 0.85 (95% CI: 0.72-1.01) (53).
-Bell palsy may possibly have an immune etiology, suggested by its association with interferon-alpha2b therapy (36; 23).
-Histological studies of the facial nerve during the acute stage of Bell palsy, either at autopsy or during surgery, have shown signs of edema, perivascular perineurial lymphocytic and macrophage infiltration of the nerve, an increase in the axon to myelin surface ratio (thinning of myelin), and a decrease in the total fiber count (41).
-Bell palsy has also been associated with smallpox vaccination (46).
-Interestingly, consistent with the hyperimmune hypothesis, Bell palsy is infrequently observed in patients with COVID-19 (09).
+When adjusted for seasonality, acute respiratory infection consultations, and pregnancies, the relative incidence during the 42 days after vaccination with an influenza vaccine was 0.85 (95% CI: 0.72-1.01) (62).

-The incidence of Bell palsy is 20 to 30 per 100,000 persons (02; 27; 11).
-The rate increases with age up to the fourth decade, and then remains steady until the eighth decade when it again increases.
-Bell palsy is seen with almost equal frequency (ratio 46:54) in men and women (11).
-Onset of facial paralysis almost equally occurs on both sides of the face (right slightly greater than left) (42; 12), and approximately 5% of adult patients (42) and 6% of children (15) will have a recurrent palsy affecting the same or opposite side (42).
+The incidence of Bell palsy is 20 to 30 per 100,000 persons (02; 30; 12).
+The rate increases with age up to the fourth decade and then remains steady until the eighth decade when it again increases.
+Bell palsy is seen with almost equal frequency (ratio 46:54) in men and women (12).
+Onset of facial paralysis almost equally occurs on both sides of the face (right slightly greater than left) (47; 13), and approximately 5% of adult patients (47) and 6% of children (16) will have a recurrent palsy affecting the same or opposite side (47).
 Preeclampsia, diabetes, and hypertension have all been associated with an increased incidence of Bell palsy.
 The incidence of Bell palsy is elevated in the late phases of pregnancy.
-Late-term pregnancy-associated Bell palsy (PABP) is associated with worse long-term outcomes in Bell palsy (39).
+Late-term pregnancy-associated Bell palsy (PABP) is associated with worse long-term outcomes in Bell palsy (44).
 In patients who received early corticosteroid therapy, eFACE scores were worse in those with pregnancy-associated Bell palsy compared to nonpregnancy-associated cases.
 A trend toward improved outcomes was demonstrated within both groups for those treated with corticosteroids compared to those who were not.

-The differential diagnosis of acute facial weakness that may mimic Bell palsy is encyclopedic (32).
+The differential diagnosis of acute facial weakness that may mimic Bell palsy is encyclopedic.
 Acute trauma to the facial nerve should always be considered and excluded.
 The following are some of the more common or treatable conditions that may mimic Bell palsy:

 Neoplasms of the facial nerve.